 The Occupational Safety and Health Administration (OSHA) regulation that applies to emergency eye/face washes and safety showers is applicable to all facilities that require this equipment as a form of first aid.
-Regulations - 29 CFR 1910.151 (c), 29 CFR 1926.50(g), Medical Services and First Aid - state that: "Where the eyes or body of any person may be exposed to injurious corrosive materials, suitable facilities for quick drenching or flushing of the eyes and body shall be provided within the work area for immediate emergency use."
+Regulations -29 CFR 1910.151 (c), 29 CFR 1926.50(g), Medical Services and First Aid- state that: "Where the eyes or body of any person may be exposed to injurious corrosive materials, suitable facilities for quick drenching or flushing of the eyes and body shall be provided within the work area for immediate emergency use."
 This regulation specifies where and when emergency eyewash and shower equipment must be available.
+These regulations do not specify minimum operating requirements, installation requirements, or maintenance requirements.
+Specific requirements are found in the American National Standards Institute (ANSI) eyewash and shower equipment standard discussed below.

 Injurious corrosive materials are defined as chemicals that have the GHS classification of serious skin/eye damage and serious skin/eye irritation.
 Generally speaking, corrosive materials have a very low pH (acids) or a very high pH (bases).
 Strong bases are usually more corrosive than acids.
 Examples of corrosive materials are sodium hydroxide (lye) and sulfuric acid.
-Employers should review Sections 2, 4 and 8 of the Safety Data Sheet (SDS) to help determine if an eye/face wash or shower is required.
+Employers should review Section 2 of the Safety Data Sheet (SDS) to help determine if an eyewash/shower is required.